-Curb appeal – what does your house look like from the outside, this is the first thing that the potential buyer will see, so it needs to be attractive and appealing, making them want to see the inside
+Curb appeal – what does your house look like from the outside?
+This is the first thing that the potential buyer will see, so it needs to be attractive and appealing, making the potential buyer want to see the inside

-Foot through the door – what is the first impression of the inside like?
-If you are going to do anything to your home to improve its saleability, then here is the best place to start.
-Buyers will know if they are interested in your home as soon as they enter.
-Ensure its as light and airy as possible
+Foot through the door – what is the first impression of the inside of your home like?
+If you are going to do anything to your home to improve its saleability, then here is the best place to start!
+Potential buyers will know if they are interested in your home as soon as they enter.
+Ensure its as light, airy and welcoming as possible

-Best Feature – what s the best feature of your home?
+Best Feature – what is the best feature of your home?
 Why did you buy your home?
-Focus on this so that buyers will also see it as the reason that they will buy your home
+Focus on this so that potential buyers will also see it as the reason that they will buy your home

-Declutter – You only have one chance of making a first impression, so make it count.
-People will normally view a few properties before deciding to second view or make an offer.
+De-clutter – you only have one chance of making a first impression, so make it count!!
+Potential buyers will normally view a few properties before deciding to second view or make an offer.
 Ensure that your home is on people minds for the right reasons and not for being the house with loads of clutter

-TOP TIP - Think like a buyer – Whilst preparing your home for sale, look at it from the potential viewers / buyers point of view.
+TOP TIP - think like a buyer – whilst preparing your home for sale, look at it from the potential viewers / buyers point of view.
+What are the positive points and try to make these stand out.
+Promote the positive!
 What could put them off?
-Could this be rectified beforehand (DIY).
-What would the really like?
-Could anything be done to promote this?
+Could this be rectified beforehand with some D.I.Y.?

 Selling your home can be a stressful as well as daunting experience,